soniabrami/toddmotto.github.io/_posts/2016-03-05-bootstrap-angular-2-hello-world.md

 ### TypeScript

-For the purposes of the tutorial, we're going to be using TypeScript, however I will be showing the ES2015/ES6 equivalent at the end.
+For the purposes of the tutorial, we're going to be using TypeScript.

 ### Boilerplate